 - chairs, benches or other forms of seating

-This furniture is required to be removable, with the Local Authority using the principle that ‘removable” means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+All furniture is required to be removable, meaning it must not be a permanent fixed structure and can be moved or stored away.

-Any application must be subject to consultation with the community as well as relevant council departments (eg Highways Department).
+All applications must be subject to consultation with the community as well as relevant council departments (Highways Department).

-The consultation period is 5 working days (excluding public holidays) compared to other licensing schemes where it is 28 days.
+The consultation period is 5 working days (excluding public holidays).

-Please also note the conditions which are applicable to all pavement licences.
+Please see our terms and conditions which are applicable to all pavement licences.

 Pavement licence fees